Opinion: The anti-vaxxers who stormed the wrong BBC building are just an embarrassment

 The problem, of course, is that this mob of anti-vaxxers, anti-lockdowners, anti-everythings won’t always get it wrong.
 Hang around London for long enough shouting about liberty and 5G and occasionally you might just find yourself in the right location.
 And so from time to time we get the ugly scenes witnessed in June when Newsnight’s political editor Nick Watt was abused and threatened in Westminster, called a “traitor”, and forced to retreat behind a police cordon.

 This latest protest is easy to laugh about but it hints at a barely-concealed contempt.
 The half-wits won’t win but they can be dangerous.
 They don’t want evidence and reason; my hunch is that they don’t care about vaccines at all.
 What they want is disorder.
 Something to make them feel alive.
-Unfortunate, then, that they would have left White City dying of embarrassment.
+Unfortunate, then, that they hopefully left White City deeply embarrassed.

 Join our new commenting forum